mszegedy/plea/story/ch-1.md

 "…hi.
 Mother."

 The last he remembered, her hair had been sandy blonde, losing more of its pigmentation with each summer.
-Now it was thick with dye, patterned after her bloodline's namesake auburn.
+Now it was thick with dye, patterned after her bloodline's namesake auburn, drawn into a loose bun with a mess of curls hanging out.
 While legally none of the family had borne the name for the past century, and it had acquired a somewhat derogatory status in the modern social environment of Keleykh, there was no name that any stranger would have dared to refer to her by other than Sofia Nikolaevna Ryzhaya.

 "I've been worried about you."